ChainSafe/lodestar/docs/pages/run/getting-started/quick-start-custom-guide.md

 ```

 :::warning
-**NOTE:** You can only start up one set of validator keystores per validator client on the same command.
+You can only start up one set of validator keystores per validator client on the same command.
 Use the below command (#6) to startup another validator client for another set of validator keys.
 :::

 6. Startup validator client only with validator client set two (using keystores) and execution client Geth detached from containers: